LoveCommunity/love.dart/README.md

 **State Based Trigger will trigger effect by react state change.**

-We have a series of operators that has prifix `react` to aproach this:
+We have a series of operators that has prifix `react` to approach this:

 ```diff
     ...